 Currently, she works part-time at Metro South Addictions and Mental Health Service in Brisbane and serves as a Senior Clinical Advisor to the Australian Commission on Safety and Quality in Health Care on a project relating to digital mental health services.

 Peggy is also a Member of the Agency Management Committee of AHPRA (the Australian Health Practitioner Regulatory Agency) and a member of the Pharmaceutical Benefits Advisory Committee.

-Carers of persons with borderline personality disorder (BPD) are known to experience anxiety about their caring role but are also interested in strategies to help.
+Carers of people with borderline personality disorder (BPD) are known to experience anxiety about their caring role but are also interested in strategies to help.
 Treatment guidelines advocate involving carers in comprehensive therapy approaches.
 As part of a comprehensive carer program we conducted a randomized controlled trial of group psychoeducation.
 Group psychoeducation involved 6-8 carers per group and focused on improving relationship patterns between carers and relatives with BPD, psychoeducation about the disorder, peer support and self-care strategies, and skills to reduce mental health burden.
 At followup those in the intervention reported improvements in dyadic adjustment with their relative with BPD, greater family empowerment, and reduced expressed emotion, and these improvements were sustained at a 12 month follow-up.
 There were improvements in carers perceptions of being able to play a more active role, such as interacting with service providers.
 The program demonstrates that providing structured group programs for carers can be an effective way of extending community-based interventions.

 Brin F.S.
 Grenyer, Rachel Bailey, Kate L. Lewis, Michael Matthias, Toni Garrety, Annemarie Bickerton.